zshi719/2025-Data-24100/class_notes/09_sqlite.md

 ```

 - The index here would increase the performance of joint lookups of both `bage` and `bname`

-- **Note: For the project I would recommend creating an index on the year and symbol.**

 - An _important_ note around indexes is that they can often take time to initialize in two different ways:
   - Creating the initial index.
 If there is data in the table then creating the initial index can time time